videofirst/vft-example-ui-tests/java/bdd-exp-gradle-junit5-micronaut/README.md

 As you can see it's extremely fast to get started and users can create a full blown end-to-end test in a single method of a single class.
-The feature and scenario text is generated automatically from the name of the class and method.
+The feature and scenario text is generated automatically from the class / method names.

 VFA has an opinionated structure and enforces 4 levels of abstraction: -